-This Neopolitan Baked Alaska Pie is an impressive dessert that is actually quite easy to make!
+This Neopolitan Baked Alaska Pie is an impressive dessert that is quite easy to make!
 It starts with a chocolate chip cookie pie base, with layers of store-bought ice cream and it’s finished off with a toasted Swiss meringue top.

 Baked Alaska Pie Recipe